YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUPIP Error: MUPIP JOURNAL FORWARD command has found that the transaction numbers (aaaa and bbbb) of two consecutive generation journal files (xxxx and yyyy) are not in sequence.
 It is expected that the end transaction of a journal file is the same as the begin transaction of the immediately succeeding generation.

-Action: Ensure the specification of journal file names is as intended.
+Action: Ensure that the specification of journal file names is as intended.
 Verify if the journal file xxxx and yyyy are really in sequence.
 Find out if any of the transactions are missing or duplicate using MUPIP JOURNAL SHOW=HEAD FORWARD NOVERIFY.
 If appropriate, force forward recovery using the NOTNCHECK qualifier.

 ------------------------
 JNLTPNEST